buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

 Cassi (Sept 2019)

 ### Description:
 This guide is to help new users get started on the server on a Windows computer.
-It assumes little knowledge of command line or how servers work.
+It assumes little knowledge of command line, linux, etc.

 ## Connect to the server
 1. Have someone already on the server make you an account.